THE ART OF LETTING GO

 Are You Ready To Let Go?
 Register today to be part of this series about letting go and developing your creative voice.
 Whether you’re a practicing artist or eager to learn amongst other creatives, this virtual discussion (Part I) and hands-on workshop (Part II) will inspire, motivate and nurture your creative spirit.
 Linda and Ronnie, two abstract expressionist artists, will share their unique journeys and processes of radically letting go, embracing color, and cultivating joy.

-PART I: Cultivating Your Creative Voice
+PART I: Cultivating Your Creative Voice (virtual panel recording)

 In an era where we are recognizing the power that comes with authenticity, self-motivation, and simply being yourself, vulnerability is becoming recognized as a superpower.
 Join this engaging discussion with Linda and Ronnie, two abstract expressionist artists, and discover how they learned to let go of control, nurture their own visual language, and find their creative spirits.
 Moderated by art advisor and educator Danielle Ogden.